skupperproject/skupper/doc/tls/README.md

 ### Issuing Site Link Access Credentials

 When a Site with link access enabled is initialized:
+- Skupper automatically creates a RouterAccess resource for the Site named `skupper-router`.
 - Skupper issues a self-signed CA named `skupper-site-ca`, valid for 5 years.
 - Skupper issues a `skupper-site-server` certificate, valid for 5 years, signed by `skupper-site-ca`.